HOW TO WELD WITH A MIG WELDER

 MIG wire feed through tensioner

-2. Put in the smaller one using washers, springs, and nuts to secure it.
+2. Insert the smaller wire spool one using washers, springs, and nuts to secure it.

-3. Hold the spool and feed the wire through the tensioner.
+3. Hold the wire spool and feed the wire through the welding tensioner.

-4. Release some tension on the nut holding the wire spool as necessary.
+4. Release tension on the nut holding the wire spool as necessary.

-6. Turn the machine on and pull the trigger to feed the wire through the stinger.
+6. Turn the machine on and pull the trigger to feed the wire through the stinger (welding gun).
 Note: you don’t need gas yet and make sure there’s nothing to ground to.

-7. Clip the wire out of the stinger nozzle feed to leave about 1/2 inch out.
+7. Clip the wire out of the stinger nozzle feed to leave about 1/2 inch out from the nozzel.

 cutting mig wire with cutters